DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 more time the GM can spend crafting an amazing story with you as participant.

 1. Grab a deck of playing cards, exclude Jokers, and shuffle well.
-2. When asked, `MISSING`
+2. You may be asked to make a Check.
+This involves..
-   - *Modifier*
+   - A *Target Card* (TC) on the table, that you hope to be close to when you Draw.
-   - Sometimes, you'll be asked to draw more than one.
+   - *Difficulty Class* (DC) that defines how far away from the TC you can be and still succeed.
-   - *Difficulty Check* (DC)
+   - A *Modifier* provided by your character sheet that expands or shrinks the DC.
-   - Success and failure are both part of an interesting story.
+   - Sometimes, you'll be asked to draw more than one card to increase (Upper Hand) or decrease (Lower Hand) your odds.
 3. If you draw a King or Ace, this is a *Fate Card* and should stay in your hand.
 If not, put it in your discard pile.
 At any time, you can discard a Fate Card to redraw and take the new value.